tlelson/tlx/tlx/dynamodb/README.md

 ## Function Summary

-See doc string for detailed usage.
+See docstring for detailed usage.

 | function | description |
 |---| --- |